rrodriguezsunol/henrys-groceries/README.md

 ### Run the Application Locally

-## Design Decisions
+## Design Decisions and Assumptions

-Store price of stock items in pence to avoid gotchas with decimal operations.
+Model the price of stock items as an integer representing pence to avoid gotchas with decimal operations.

+I've set a limit of 999 on the quantity to avoid potential integer overflows.

+I've assumed the "valid from" and "valid to" dates of the promotions define an inclusive range.

 Represented `StockItem` as record to reduce boilerplate code in the class, mainly getter.

 Set a limit on stock item cost to avoid integer overflow?
-Set a limit on quantity of a single stockItem to avoid integer overflow?